DariusRain/nodejs-course/section-7-crud-ops-w-mongo-db/README.md

         Set enviroment variables with a Bash Script:
             <br>
-            Note: You need to be using a Bash shell for the above script to work if you dont install <a href="https://git-scm.com/downloads">Git Bash</a> for windows, if on MAC or linux it should work without GIt Bash.
+            Note: You need to be using a Bash shell for the above script to work if you dont install <a href="https://git-scm.com/downloads">Git Bash</a> for windows, if on MAC or linux it should work without Git Bash.
             <br>
             Commands:
                 - mkdir enviroment_scripts